Axway/amplify-instant-gateway/content/en/docs/usage/GovRules/APIKey/_index.md

   Configure API Key Security for a Virtual API.
 ---

-To specify that the Virtual API is to be secured via API key, the user must configure an API Key Auth rule and update the Virtual Service to use that Auth Rule.
+To specify that the Virtual API is to be secured via API key, the user must configure an API Key Authentication rule and update the Virtual Service to use that rule.

 ## Prerequisites